sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/index.md

 mi2 instance workon -exec
 ```

+Then run the typical `kubectl` command to interact with the cluster.
+Additinoally, you can always use the GKE UI on GCP Console if you prefer.

 ### How to update & apply terraform modules?

 In v2, we use `cdktf` via `mi2` cli to dynamically generate the cdktf stacks for each modules.